Hamza-Elhaj/Hamza-Elhaj/README.md

 ## 🗣️ Talking About Other Personal Stuff

-* 💁 I'm currently working on healthcare machine learning-related project.
+* 💁 I'm currently working on a healthcare machine learning-related project.
 * 👨‍💻 I'm mastering my Python skills and learning more tools and techniques like R.
 * 🤝 I’m willing to collaborate on research projects and new ideas.
 * 💬 Ask me anything.
 I am happy to help.